liaochenlanruo/pgcgap/docs/PGCGAP.md

 - V1.0.24
   - Fixed a little bug of module "Pan" to avoid the interference of special characters (>) in sequence ID to the program.

+- V1.0.25
+  - Gblocks was used to eliminate poorly aligned positions and divergent regions of an alignment of DNA or protein sequences in module "CoreTree" and "Pan".
+  - The parameter "--identi" was added into module "Pan" to allow users to set the minimum percentage identity for blastp.
 ---

 <center><strong>